run-ai/docs/docs/admin/runai-setup/cluster-setup/nvidia.md

     * Run: `sudo apt search fabricmanager` to find a Fabric Manager package with the same version and install it.

 !!!
 Important
     NVIDIA Fabric manager does not work on CoreOS.
-If you are working with OpenShift, use RHEL instead.
+If you are working with OpenShift, use RHEL instead or use the NVIDIA GPU Operator rather than installing NVIDIA software on each machine.

 ## Step 2: Install Docker